-Interesting plan of Washington DC and Vicinity, from Gray's Atlas of the United States.
+Scarce plan of Washington, the District of Columbia and contiguous regions of Virginia and Maryland, from Gray's Atlas of the United States.

 O. W. Gray was a publishing firm based in Philadelphia.
 Later, they published as O. W. Gray & Son.
 They published atlases in the late nineteenth century.
 Gray's National Atlas was one of the most successful commercial ventures of the 1870s and one of the last to employ hand coloring on maps.